Marcel Fratzscher Keynote Speaker

 Marcel Fratzscher's Biography

-He was appointed visiting fellowship at the Peterson Institute for International Economics in Washington, where he was particularly interested in global economic ties and exchange rate governance.
+Marcel was appointed visiting fellowship at the Peterson Institute for International Economics in Washington, where he was particularly interested in global economic ties and exchange rate governance.

-For his services to economics, Marcel has received numerous awards and honours, including; the Horst Siebert Fellowship for excellence in Global Economic Affairs from the Kiel Institute, the Kurt Rothschild award for Economic Journalism and Research, the CEPR Prize for the Best Central Bank Research Paper and an award for his masters’ thesis from Harvard University’s John F. Kennedy School of Government.
+Marcel has received numerous awards and honours, including; the Horst Siebert Fellowship for excellence in Global Economic Affairs from the Kiel Institute, the Kurt Rothschild award for Economic Journalism and Research, the CEPR Prize for the Best Central Bank Research Paper and an award for his masters’ thesis from Harvard University’s John F. Kennedy School of Government.

 He holds a PhD in Economics from the European University Institute and a Master of Public Policy from Harvard University’s John F. Kennedy School of Government.
 He obtained a Bachelor of Arts in Philosophy, Politics, and Economics from the University of Oxford’s Trinity College and a Kiel University vordiplom, a university diploma from a German-speaking country.